pixie-io/docs.px.dev/content/en/04-tutorials/01-pixie-101/07-kafka-monitoring.md

 Consumer rebalancing (shuffling the consumers among partitions) happens whenever a new consumer comes online or an existing consumer goes offline.

 It's important to monitor these events because either some or all of the consumers are stopped from consuming messages when the rebalancing is in progress.
-If consumer rebalancing events happen too often, this can cause consumers to lag in their consumption of topics.
+If consumer rebalancing events happen too often, this can cause consumers to lag in their consumption of messages.

 1. To trigger a rebalancing, we'll need to scale our deployments.
 Run: